Angular2Guy/AngularPortfolioMgr/README.md

 The goal is to provide an Angular based Web App with a reactive backend server that uses Webflux and Spring R2DBC technology.
 The build tool is Gradle.

 ## Current state of the project
+The project can now serve as an example of howto integrate Angular and Spring Boot with Gradle as a build tool.
-The Gradle build is done.
-The security implementation uses Jwt Tokens and has an auto refresh feature in the frontend and the rest endpoint in the backend.
+-The Gradle build is done.
+-The security implementation uses Jwt Tokens and has an auto refresh feature in the frontend and the rest endpoint in the backend.
 The security setup is done.
-The project is a work in progress that uses experimental features of Spring.
+-The setup of the Angular fronted is done.

+The features coming now will be further features on the existing architecture.